detalhe/GuitarHeroJS/README.md

 - Use the A, S, J, K, L keys to hit notes as they reach the bottom of the screen
 - Hold keys for long notes
-- Try to maintain accuracy and build your score

 ## Todo